 Mile 0: Meral’s Pool Put-in and Rock Garden Rapid (IV)

-At low water Rock Garden is an excellent test for rafters and kayakers to see if they are ready for the Tuolumne River.
-At low water this is one of the more challenging rapids on the river.
 The next rapid right around the corner, Nemesis (mile: 0.4) is just as challenging at low water.
 Rafts that make it through both rapids without getting stuck should count themselves a little lucky and definitely skilled.